 Murals as Memory and Protest

 In cities like Houston, Atlanta, Chicago, and Oakland, Juneteenth-themed murals are painted on public walls.
-These often feature:
+These often feature:-

 - Harriet Tubman leading the way